abdndev/Sinatra_site/README.md

-In this repository there is Barber shop site, which made by Sinatra gem
+In this repository there is a Barber shop site which made by Sinatra gem